 If your child is over the age of 4 and still experiencing tantrums and outbursts that are not regulated, this could be a sign that there is something else going on.
 The length and prevalence of the tantrums can also play a role in whether the behavior is concerning or not.
 Other behavior that could be a sign of something more serious could be:

-These symptoms could indicate a struggle with anger and could be an indication that professional guidance is needed.
+These symptoms could indicate difficulty managing anger and could be an indication that professional guidance is needed.
 Your child may be having difficulty controlling their anger and this could cause problems in the future if left unaddressed.

 Why Does My Child Have Anger Problems?

 There are several potential causes for anger problems in children, which can range from ADHD, anxiety, trauma, or neglect to learning problems and trouble processing sensory information.
 This means that there could be reasons that your child is acting out that have nothing to do with them being an innately angry child.
-Rather, it may have more to do with them having a problem that they can't understand or control, and subsequently reacting in the only ways that they know how.
-Not understanding what is happening to them or having the vocabulary to express it may make them angry and upset and, as a result, they might get angry with the people around them.
+Rather, it may have more to do with them not being able to understand or control their emotions, and subsequently reacting in the only ways that they know how.
+Not understanding what is happening to them or not having the vocabulary to express it may make your child angry and upset and, as a result, they might lash out at the people around them.

 By discovering the root of your child's anger, you may be able to help them improve their lives.
 Getting your child to understand what is happening to them well enough to diagnose the problem, however, is something that should be left to the professionals.
 Self-diagnoses can make a problem worse and could contain an incorrect assessment.
 A professional can talk with your child about what they're experiencing, make a proper diagnosis, and work on a treatment plan with them.

 How Can Anger Problems Affect My Child's Future?